software-mansion/cairols/website/docs/settings.md

 Enables support for procedural macros.

 > [!WARNING]
-> With Language Server version 2.15 and above, the proc macro cache will be enabled no matter if it's turned on or off.
+> With Language Server version 2.15 and above, the proc macro cache will be enabled by default and the option to turn it off will no longer be available.

 ## Scarb Path